RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Switch/Mario Kart 8 Deluxe (3.0.3) [6A85262F21B903649BD7C62628D26E43]/IPS Patches/MK8D CPU Bot (Auto Pilot)/README.md

 ## CPU Bot (Auto Pilot)

 You will be driven by CPU, auto pilot.
-Uses the AI that drives for you after finish because using normal CPU AI causes rubberbanding, making you to be either very fast or very slow
+Uses the AI that drives for you after finish because using normal CPU AI causes rubberbanding which makes the CPU drive either very slow or very fast.

+Bad CPU but at least doesn't cheat slower than it should.
+Works online